 CURE: Collaborative Undergraduate Research Experience

-Participants will be paid a stipend of $4,000 USD.
-They will be expected to be working (together as a group)
+Participants are paid a stipend of $4,000 USD, in two monthly installments.
+They are expected to be working (together as a group)

-2016 Project Description
+2018 Project Description

-Interested students should have taken (the equivalent of) UCSD's Math 180A (probability theory); other courses that are useful but perhaps not essential to have taken are Math 140AB (real analysis), Math 154 or Math 184 (combinatorics), and Math 102A/103 (linear algebra).
+CURE is open to all current full-time UCSD students.
+Interested students should have taken Math 140AB (real analysis).
+Other courses that could be useful are Math 180A (probability theory), Math 154 or Math 184 (combinatorics), and Math 102 (linear algebra).
 Some programming experience is also a great benefit.
-There is no U.S. citizenship/residency requirement.
-The deadline for application to the 2017 program is Friday, June 2, 2017.
-Please send the following, by e-mail, to Prof. Kemp.
+There is no U.S. citizenship/residency requirement, but you must have legal status to live and work in the U.S. through at least September 1, 2018.
+The deadline for application to the 2017 program is Friday, June 1, 2018.

-These materials will be evaluated immediately following the application deadline, and successful applicants will be notified by June 9, 2017.
+These materials will be evaluated immediately following the application deadline, and successful applicants will be notified by June 8, 2018.